ScottVaverchak/ml-tools/README.md

-# image-net-grabber

-## Grab images from ImageNET urls
+# Tools and Utils used for Machine Learning

+Various tools used in my adventures in ML.
+While many of these tools exist in other repos, the main point of these were to increase my understanding of python.

+## grabber.py

-Download images from ImageNET list of URLs.
+Download images from ImageNET list of URLs

 ## todo